dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-15-35-25.png)

-Now the only thing that's left is to replace the 0xdeadbeef value with the system address and then as we prepare before free the *guard chunk* that holds the "/bin/sh\0" value that will be used as an argument to the hooked function, in this case, system.
+Now the only thing that's left is to replace the 0xdeadbeef value with the system address and then, as we prepared before, free the *guard chunk* that holds the "/bin/sh\0" value that will be used as an argument to the hooked function, in this case, system.

 Below is the final exploit code
 ```python